zynynyn/VeriMMR/README.md

 ## 🔬 Key Innovations

-**Full-Pipeline Unified Verifiable Framework**: Existing approaches typically cover either the storage layer (signatures/Merkle trees) or the compute layer (TEE), without bridging both trust boundaries.
+**Full-Pipeline Unified Verifiable Mechanism**: Existing approaches typically cover either the storage layer (signatures/Merkle trees) or the compute layer (TEE), without bridging both trust boundaries.
 VeriMMR introduces a three-stage joint architecture that, for the first time, extends cryptographic verifiability from raw multimodal input to the final retrieval ranking.
 A lightweight Verifier holding only compact public commitments — no model weights, no raw corpus — can independently re-run verification, closing the trust gap of "correct results, deceptive process."

 **Cascade ZAC Membership Proof**: Documents and their embedding vectors are jointly bound via the composite fingerprint `SHA256(image_bytes ∥ embedding_bytes)`.
 Combining a cascaded BloomFilter (n=2) with Pointproofs vector commitments yields O(1)-communication aggregated membership proofs of constant size (96 bytes, independent of corpus size N), reducing the false positive rate from ε (single layer) to ε² (measured: 1% → 0%).
 This simultaneously defends against document substitution (B1) and embedding substitution (B2) without exposing corpus content or index structure.